petermr/tigr2ess/PROGRAM.md

  <tt>AMI</tt> can display the co-occurrence of termsfrom different dictionaries.

  ### dictionary editing
-At this stage it shoudl become clear what the value of dictionaries are.
+At this stage it should become clear what the value of dictionaries are.
 Delegates will be invited to edit JSON dictionaries, initially by adding extra entries.
 Ideally all entries shoudl reference Wikidata.
 Later delegates can create complete (small) dictionaries either by including items by hand, or using AMI to explode Wikipedia pages into dictionaries.

 ## Delegate research